 Non discrimination and advocacy

-Columbia College and Disability Services support students in their right to file a grievance when they believe equal access has been denied in regard to appropriate academic adjustments, modifications, auxiliary aids or effective communication, or they believe they have been discriminated against as described in Section 504 of the Rehabilitation Act of 1990 (ADA).
+Columbia College and Student Accessibility Resources support students in their right to file a grievance when they believe equal access has been denied in regard to appropriate academic adjustments, modifications, auxiliary aids or effective communication, or they believe they have been discriminated against as described in Section 504 of the Rehabilitation Act of 1990 (ADA).

 Drug and alcohol policies and prevention

 Columbia College recognizes the negative health effects associated with the use, possession and distribution of controlled and/or illicit substances, and their detrimental impact on the quality of campus life.
 Columbia College prohibits the manufacture, possession, use, distribution and sale of alcohol and controlled or illicit substances by Columbia College students, regardless of age, and employees on college owned property and at college sponsored or supervised events or activities.

 - Public intoxication on campus property is expressly prohibited.
 Those conditions considered to indicate intoxication include but are not limited to affected manner or disposition, speech, muscular movements, general appearance or behavior as apparent to the observer.